28th Annual Celebration and Benefit

 - Bulk water and cups are stationed throughout the event.

 - Kegs should have some ice and cool water around them throughout the day.
-Check in with the AB technicians or Kristin if concerned about temperature.
+Check in with the Odom draft technicians, Kelly, or your circle monitor if concerned about temperature.

 - At 7:00PM or once keg is empty, you must unscrew beer tap handles and pop off the yellow handle to remove hoses from keg.